 "There you touch me on a sore spot," he said sadly.
 Then his face suddenly grew pale and very stern.
-"I am unable to detect the man, if the scoundrel can be called a man," he went on in a quiet and determined manner, "but I shall, if he keeps it up, and when I do, I will do my utmost to have him suffer the fullest penalty of the law."
+"I am unable to detect the man, if the scoundrel can be called a man," he went on in a quiet and determined manner, "but I shall, if he keeps it up, and when I do, I will do my utmost to have him suffer the fullest penalty of simple question had momentous results.
+"Even though it were my own son," was the vehement reply.

 "No matter who is it, I suppose?"
 Alec asked him, more for the sake of filling an awkward pause than for any fixed purpose.
-But that simple question had momentous results.
+But that